Maleficent (film): Release

+Theatrical

 Maleficent was originally scheduled for a March 14, 2014 release, before it was changed to July 2, 2014.
 By September 2013, the film's release date was preponed to May 30, 2014, as Pixar's The Good Dinosaur faced production issues and was delayed to 2015.
 A private exhibition of props and costumes from the film was held at Kensington Palace in London on May 8, 2014, serving as a fundraiser for Great Ormond Street Hospital.
 The world premiere of Maleficent took place at the El Capitan Theatre in Hollywood on May 28, 2014.

 On November 22, 2018, a one-time special screening of the film was held in Sofia, Bulgaria at New Bulgarian University, where Bulgarian actor Peter Baykov does the dubbing for every character in the film by changing his voice from male to female live.
 He later performs part of the film trailer live during the semi-finals on the Got Talent show in Bulgaria in 2019 which leads him to the season finale.
 He would later be cast as Prince Philip in the Bulgarian dub of the sequel, Maleficent: Mistress of Evil.

 In September 2020, the film returned to cinemas in the United Kingdom following their reopening from closure due to the COVID-19 pandemic.